nickilott/MDAT/README.md

 ## Running MDAT

-To perform enrichment analysis with MDAT simply provide the path to the test_set and the background_set vectors:
+To perform enrichment analysis with MDAT simply provide the test_set and the background_set vectors:

 ```
     library(MDAT)